What should I look for in a financial advisor?

 - Our views are widely published as can be seen from the list of publications on Doug’s biography page.

 - By having advanced financial planning credentials (CFP = Certified Financial Planning designation, MFA = Master Financial Advisor designation) we are well educated to provide advanced, integrated and independent advice.

 - Doug is able to provide to you custom portfolio management services through Nelson Portfolio Management Corp.
-Doug is a registered portfolio manager.
+Doug as a registered portfolio manager.
 Nelson Portfolio Management Corp. is a registered portfolio management firm in Manitoba, Ontario, Alberta and BC and is an Investment Fund Manager in Manitoba and Ontario (this category of registration is not required in Alberta and BC).
-Ian Wood is registered as an Associate Portfolio Manager of Nelson Portfolio Management Corp.
+Lynda Harris is registered as a Portfolio Manager of Nelson Portfolio Management Corp.

-- Vern, Doug and Ian are licensed to provide insurance solutions such a life, disability, critical illness and long term care insurance as well as innovative “annuity” solutions.
+- Doug Nelson, Lynda Harris and Tammy Corrigal are licensed to provide insurance solutions such a life, disability, critical illness and long term care insurance as well as innovative “annuity” solutions.
 These solutions are provided through Nelson Insurance Services Corp.

 - As an independent organization the nelson group has the freedom and flexibility to charge financial planning fees while at the same time creating investment solutions designed to reduce long term portfolio management costs.
 This trade-off can be a significant contributor to long term wealth in our view.

 I’m 35 and I have a growing family, how can your process and services help me?